AdebolaShelby/sql/README.md

 # Analysis
 ## Aggregate function using union

-* Create a report that summarizes total sales and payments for both halves of the year, including the remaining balance due.
+* Create a report summarizing total sales and payments for each half of the year, along with the remaining balance owed.

     ## Query
     ![input of aggregate functions using union](<images/Screenshot 2024-12-15 190937.png>)